What Is Email Validation?

 Email validation is the process of confirming that an email address is correctly formatted, associated with a real mailbox, and safe to send to, encompassing both syntax checks and deliverability verification.

 Email validation is often used interchangeably with email verification, but it encompasses a broader set of quality checks beyond simple existence verification.
 Email validation includes format validation, deliverability checking, risk assessment, and quality scoring.
+It serves as the final quality gate before an email address is approved for use in outreach campaigns, ensuring not just that an address exists but that it is safe and effective to send to.

 Related Terms